ViriCruz/readouts_tracker/readouts-tracker-api/README.md

 `bundle exec rspec`

-## How to contribute and partipate
+## How to contribute and participate
-Fork this repo and submit a PR for review and potential merge to main branch
+Fork this repo and submit a PR for review and potential merge to the main branch.
+Feel free to leave feedback. :smile:

 ## Authors